What We do

-The current membership of the LBMA includes more than 140 companies including refiners, fabricators, traders as well as those providing storage and secure carrier services.
-We represent these members, and through our maintenance of and publication of the Good Delivery List, set the benchmark for gold and silver metal bars across the world.
+We have more than 140 members including refiners, fabricators, traders, storage and security carriers.
+We represent them through our maintenance of and publication of the Good Delivery List which sets the benchmark for gold and silver metal bars across the world.

 The on-going work of the Association covers setting and monitoring refining standards, creating trading documentation and fostering the development of good trading practices.
 The LBMA's main role is the maintenance and publication of the Good Delivery Lists for gold and silver, which are universally acknowledged as the de facto standard of quality assured and assayed bullion.
-The LBMA Brochure provides further information about the work of the LBMA.
+See the LBMA Brochure for further information.

-Since its inception in 2000, the LBMA's annual Precious Metals Conference has been the premier professional forum for the world's precious metals market.
-Following the conference in Singapore on 16-18 October, 2016, the next in the series of conferences will take place in Barcelona on 15-17 October, 2017.
+Since its inception in 2000, LBMA's annual Precious Metals Conference has been the premier professional forum for the world's precious metals market.
+Our next Conference will take place in Boston on 28 - 30 October, 2018.

-The LBMA also produce other publications, most significantly the Alchemist, the LBMA's quarterly journal, which contains articles of general interest to all participants in, and observer's of the bullion market.
-It is available free of charge from the LBMA Executive.
+LBMA also produces publications, most significantly the Alchemist, LBMA's quarterly journal, which contains articles of general interest to all the bullion market participants, and observers.
+It is available free of charge from LBMA Executive.